- Open Source CEO by Bill Kerr

 BRAIN FOOD š§

-TOOLS WE USE š ļø
+TOOLS WE RECOMMEND š ļø

-Every week we highlight tools we actually use inside of our business and give them an honest review.
-Today we are highlighting Paddleāa merchant of record, managing payments, tax and compliance needsāwe use their ProfitWell tool.
+Every week, we highlight tools we like and those we actually use inside our business and give them an honest review.
+Today, we are highlighting Lightfield*āan AI-native CRM that assembles itself from your email, calendar, and meetings.

 See the full set of tools we use inside of Athyna & Open Source CEO here.